Barry Morphew Leaves Detention Facility, Arrest Affidavit Released In Wife Suzanne Morphew's Murder

 Last year, Barry Morphew told CBS4’s Jamie Leary that he believes she was abducted.

 The trial is set to begin May 3 through June 1, 2022.
 Morphew entered a plea of not guilty on Friday.
 The judge set the bond at $500,000 and Morphew must surrender his passport and cannot travel or reside outside of Chaffee County.
-He has been ordered to wear an ankle monitor.MORE NEWS: Marissa Gilliam Arrested, Held For Investigation Of Murder In Early Saturday Morning Homicide
+He has been ordered to wear an ankle monitor.MORE NEWS: Littleton Officer In Serious Condition After Being Shot, Search Ongoing For Suspect

 Barry Morphew was seen leaving the Chaffee County Detention Facility on Monday afternoon.